 Japanese Baby Food Guidelines

-There is a big world full of mothers and fathers out there that feed their babies and children differently.
-It is impossible to do a fair comparison of baby foods around the world; however, through my research, there are several aspects I found interesting and perhaps unique to Japan.
+It is impossible to make a fair comparison of baby foods worldwide; however, through my research, I found several aspects exciting and perhaps unique to Japan.

 1. Clear guidelines from the government